SIMPLE PRESENT

 exercise–exercises play–plays write–writes feed–feeds put–puts work–works

-2. Add -es to verbs ending in -sh, -ch, -s, -x, -z and -o.
+2. Add -es to verbs ending in -sh,

 wash–washes dress–dresses buzz–buzzes teach–teaches relax–relaxes